JasonMcGee0715/storytime/instructions.md

 Only proceed when confidence ≥ 9
 Document decisions for future memory resets

+Storytime directory Updates
+As chapters are written and changes are made you should be keeping the individual chapter summeries (within chapter directories) updated as well and main storytime summary within the storytime directory.
+This should be done automatically and without prompting to ensure story and details stay consistent across entire workspace.

 Story Bank Updates
 When user says "update story bank":